 As of 2017, freelancers were set to become the majority of the U.S. workforce within a decade, according to a study by Upwork and Freelancers Union.
 The same year, already 36% of the U.S. workforce was made up of freelancers, or more technically, individuals working as independent contractors instead of employees.
 Many individuals work as independent contractors by choice, though others are forced to take on freelancing out of necessity.
 While many of these individuals are true independent contractors under the law, some are not.
 There is an unfortunate trend for businesses to label workers as independent contractors when they are actually employees in order to save money and deny workers certain employment rights.
 However, a new ruling by the California Supreme Court in Dynamex Operations West v.
 Superior Court may put an end to this practice in California.

-If you work in California and believe you have been misclassified as an independent contractor by your employee, contact a San Francisco employee misclassification lawyer at Willoughby Brod, LLP.
+If you work in California and believe you have been misclassified as an independent contractor by your employee, contact a San Francisco employee misclassification lawyer at the Brod Law Firm.
 Our legal team has years of experience handling all types of employment law cases, including worker misclassification.Independent Contractors v.
 Employees

 There is a significant difference between working as an employee versus an independent contractor.
 As an employee, your working relationship with your employer is regulated by federal and state employment laws.
 You have many rights and protections in regard to your hours, breaks, overtime, and wages.
 You must be paid a certain amount and your hours must be calculated a certain way.
 Depending on your status as an employee, you must be paid overtime at a certain rate.
 Businesses also have other responsibilities when it comes to hiring employees.
 They may be required to offer benefits, such as health insurance.
 Business must pay federal Social Security, payroll, unemployment insurance, and state employment taxes and offer workers’ compensation insurance.